-Bradley’s work often engages with site and the creation of new spaces.
+Bradley’s work frequently engages with site and the creation of new spaces.
 Her acclaimed public realm commissions – including Green/Light (for M.R.) for The Folkestone Triennial and Dutch/Light for Turner Contemporary – reference generative structures such as hop gardens and glasshouses, expressing what she sees as the practical, spiritual and emotional work involved in growing a sense of self, place or community.
-Bradley’s works have increasingly become sites of activity such as performance and, over 2021, this is further developed through the creation of a new suite of films which explore their ‘world’ and ecology.
+Bradley’s sculptures have increasingly become sites of activity such as dance and performance.
+Recently this has further developed through the creation of new films such as M.R.
+(2021) and Woman Holding a Balance (2021) which explore the works’ ‘world’ and ecology.
 These innovations reflect Bradley’s interest in sculpture as a potent gathering place of people and ideas.

-Bradley’s work is held in numerous national and international private and public collections including the Government Art Collection, UK; Folkestone Art Works, UK, the Walker Art Gallery, Liverpool; the National Library of Australia and Canberra Museum and Art Gallery.
+Bradley’s work is held in numerous national and international private and public collections including the Government Art Collection, UK; Folkestone Art Works, UK (long terms loan), the Walker Art Gallery, Liverpool; the National Library of Australia and Canberra Museum and Art Gallery.

 Goldsmith’s College, University of London

 BA (Hons) Fine Art, First class

 Slade School of Art, University of London

 Jyll Bradley gives an updated interview about her work originally made for The Folkestone Triennial 2014.
 By Oliver Parkin.